cAlting/Gaze_Overestimation_Experiment/README.md

 # Short Description
 Experiment to investigate the influence effect of different eye shape parameter on the overestimation effect observed during jugdments of another persons's gaze directions.
+The procedure is based on the one reported by [Anstis, Mayhew, & Morley (1969) The perception of where a face or television "portrait" is looking](https://psycnet.apa.org/record/1970-11652-001).

 _The stimuli/Image files are NOT included (privacy)_